Right2Know Campaign

 Today, Roberta Nation is fighting dismissal from the State Security Agency (SSA) after she reported on alleged fraud in the SSA’s medical scheme more than a year ago.
 Solly Tshitangano, dismissed from the Limpopo Department of Education, continues to suffer the consequences of highlighting the malfeasances leading to last year’s textbook scandal.
 Last week it was reported that Icasa official Joseph Lebooa was abducted and beaten by thugs who demanded that he halt his investigation into Wireless Business Solutions, a private company allegedly owing license fees to Icasa.
 While discussions of corruption often focus on government institutions, corruption is a “two-way” street of collusion between business and politics; just as the role of the private sector in corruption cannot be ignored, the plight of private-sector whistleblowers also cannot be ignored.

-Reports this week of allegations of massive price-fixing and corruption in the construction industry should serve as a reminder of the series of whistleblower assassinations that took place in Mbombela municipality in Mpumalanga – former Mbombela speaker Jimmy Mohala and provincial official Samuel Mpatlanyane were both gunned down in 2009 after they sought to expose collusion between political leaders and construction industry players in the building of the Mbombela soccer stadium.
+Reports this week of allegations of massive price-fixing and corruption in the construction industry should serve as a reminder of the series of whistleblower assassinations that took place in Mbombela municipality in Mpumalanga – former Mbombela speaker Jimmy Mohlala and provincial official Samuel Mpatlanyane were both gunned down after they sought to expose collusion between political leaders and construction industry players in the building of the Mbombela soccer stadium.

 These are just a few stories that form part of the broader pattern of threats, intimidation and attacks on whistleblowers in South Africa.